c0mm4nd/rdb-cli/README.md

 # Parse Redis dump.rdb files, Analyze Memory, and Export Data to JSON #

+**SUPPORTING LATEST REDIS**

-Rdbtools is a parser for Redis' dump.rdb files.
+Rdbtools2 is a parser for Redis' dump.rdb files.
 The parser generates events similar to an xml sax parser, and is very efficient memory wise.

 In addition, rdbtools provides utilities to :